albinvar/termux-webzone/README.md

 **Use** : An interactive web interface for managing files inside termux storage built using php.
 Thanks to [Ging-dev](https://github.com/ging-dev) for this attractive feature.

 `options`
+- `-f | --force` -> reinstall file manager forcefully if you have any errors.

 <hr>